kiwi-x/cordova-plugin-fcm/README.md

 # Google Firebase Cloud Messaging Cordova Push Plugin
 > Extremely easy plug&play push notification plugin for Cordova applications with Google Firebase FCM.

+## This is a fork of a fork of a fork ...
+This is only developed to support our projects

 ## Installation
 Make sure you have ‘google-services.json’ for Android or  ‘GoogleService-Info.plist’ for iOS in your Cordova project root folder.
 You don´t need to configure anything else in order to have push notification working for both platforms, everything is magic.
 ```Bash